-4 Responses to “Entry #3 The Corruption of Electronic Music – Revisited”
+4 Responses to “Entry #3 – This content has expired”

 Es un buen punto.
 Pero es difícil de tratar.
 La electrónica no deja de ser arte y por la experimentación de muchas variables es que se consiguen avances y cambios.